amehtaSF/values_based_reappraisal_bot/issue_question.md

 *   **Social/political issues** - related to any social, political, or moral concerns pertaining to broader society.
 *   **Personal growth** \- Related to areas of inner personal growth, such as emotional maturity, resilience, or self-control.

 Please write a few sentences about the issue directly in the text box below.
-Do not copy/paste anything into the text box.